 For Limestone's copyright policy for online materials, please refer to the IT Technology Guidelines.

-For Limestone College's Compliance with the HEOA Peer-to-Peer File Sharing Policy, please click here.
+For Limestone University's Compliance with the HEOA Peer-to-Peer File Sharing Policy, please click here.

 We recommend that faculty and instructors submit their reserves request at least one week before the start of a new semester.

 As a general rule, instructor- or library-owned items placed on reserve will be reviewed every year.
 Note however that the library will not accept the following instructor-owned/personal items as reserves: consumables, commercially-prepared course packs, materials that are not created/produced by the instructor (such as sample test questions, copies of media) and interlibrary-loaned items.